VICE-Team/svn-mirror/vice/doc/building/GTK3-debian-frankenvice.md

 # FrankenVICE

+**UPDATE 2020-07-07**

+Frankenvice broke after DQH's threaded-UI commit, so I (compyx) had to add a few hacks to the src/arch/gtk3/make-bindist_win32.sh script.
+Among those was copying two DLL's from an MSYS2 install: libgtk-3.0.dll and libgdk-3.0.dll, both which are currently in ./build/mingw/frankenvice/lib/win{32,64}.
+Without those the emulators won't properly init DirectX.
+I've tried contacting both the msys2 devs and the gtk3 devs via various ways but got zero response.

+I also noticed that on Debian 10.4, we need to install texlive-binaries to get the `pdftex` binary required to build the pdf file.
+This unfortunately pulls in a lot of useless X11 stuff, I haven't found a way to avoid that, yet.

+Finally, the current src/arch/gtk3/make-bindist_win32.sh script is a huge mess, which requires a lot of cleaning up.
+It can and will break at any time =)

 ## Creating a Gtk3 Window cross compiler on Debian with Fedora packages

 All this assumes a 64-bit box and also a 64-bit target when compiling.